Marc Andreessen: Other roles and business ventures

+Andreessen has backed Brianne Kimmel's Worklife Ventures, which focuses B2B products and promotes inclusive working environment, as well as Sarah Cone's environment-focused Social Impact Capital (the latter with Peter Thiel, a16z's Chris Dixon and David Sacks).

+In 2009, together with Peter Thiel, Andreessen helped Aydin Senkut to start the first institutional fundraise for his Felicis Ventures, after the latter's former Google colleagues had rejected his attempts to help with funding "almost unanimously".

+Andreessen has backed Narya Capital, which is associated with J.D.
+Vance, together with Peter Thiel and Eric Schmidt.

+Andreessen backs Anti Fund together with Chris Dixon.

 He is a personal investor in companies including LinkedIn and boutique bank Raine.

 He has also invested in funds tied to conservative causes such as New Founding, which is described as a "pro-American, Christian" venture capital fund or the "anti-woke" 1789 Capital, which aims to build a "parallel economy" (both as personal investments).

 Andreessen has invested in multiple special economic zones including California Forever in northern California, Próspera off the coast of Honduras, and Praxis in an as yet to be announced location.
 He has also invested in Pronomos Capital, which is funding multiple special economic zone projects across the world.
 These special economic zones have been linked by various sources to the Network State movement.

 Andreessen serves on the board of Meta, Hewlett Packard Enterprise, Kno, Stanford Hospital, Bump Technologies, Anki, Oculus VR, OpenGov, Dialpad, and TinyCo.
 Hewlett Packard Enterprise announced in February 2018 that board member Andreessen would not seek reelection at the 2018 Annual Meeting of Stockholders on April 4.
 In his time at Hewlett Packard, Andreessen had been partially blamed for some of the company's failures, including the recruiting of Léo Apotheker as well as the acquisitions of Autonomy and Palm.

 Andreessen advises the leaders of companies in which Andreessen Horowitz invests, including Mark Zuckerberg of Facebook and Mark Pincus of Zynga.
 For example, he is advisor to Asana and director of CollabNet.
 He is a proponent of Bitcoin.
 Andreessen is on an advisory board for Neom, the Saudi Arabian government's plan to build a futuristic megacity in the desert.

+In 2026, Andreessen was appointed to the President's Council of Advisors on Science and Technology (PCAST) by President Donald Trump.